ADVANCED LEVEL COURSE

 for CHORD PROGRESSIONS

-- using six strings -
+on six strings

 GUITAR THEORY using MODES and SCALE SHAPES